medibloc/panacea-governance/proposals/2022-04-min-commission-rate/README.md

 ## How the chain upgrade will be performed

-If this signaling proposal is approved, MediBloc team will submit a SoftwareUpgrade proposal for upgrading the chain from v2.0.2 to v2.0.3 which contains all changes mentioned above.
+If this signaling proposal is approved, MediBloc team will submit a SoftwareUpgrade proposal for upgrading the chain from v2.0.2 to v2.0.3 which contains all the changes mentioned above.

-If the SoftwareUpgrade proposal is approved, the chain upgrade should be performed at the promised time by all validators and full node operators.
-All upgrade processes related to `min-commission-rate` are performed by the chain upgrade handler automatically.
+If and when the SoftwareUpgrade proposal is approved, the chain upgrade should be performed at the promised time by all validators and full node operators.
+All upgrade processes related to `min-commission-rate` will be performed by the chain upgrade handler automatically.

 ## What's next

 MediBloc team is working on designing/implementing the Data Market Protocol on Panacea, so that individual data owners can provide/sell their data to individuals/companies who are willing to pay cryptocurrency for it.
-That would be the core value of the patient-centric healthcare data ecosystem that MediBloc wants to contribute to building.
+This protocol will be a crucial piece to the patient-centric healthcare data ecosystem that MediBloc ultimately wants to build for the society.

-It would be great if we can make the network more sustainable and healthier before releasing the data market protocol on Panacea, so that the protocol can be run securely.
+It would be great if we can make the network more sustainable and healthier before releasing the data market protocol on Panacea, so that the protocol runs securely on Panacea.

 The revised Panacea roadmap can be found at https://medibloc.gitbook.io/panacea-core/overview/roadmap.